 Have you noticed it?
 There’s been a real surge of qualified Personal Trainers entering the health and fitness industry.

-On the one hand this is excellent: the demand for PTs has increased as more people look to adopt a healthier lifestyle and improve their fitness.
+On the one hand, this is excellent: the demand for PTs has increased as more people adopt a healthier lifestyle and improve their fitness.
 This creates an exciting industry where everyone is striving for a common goal; plus, more Personal Trainers like you are finding lots of work.

 As a PT, you might have found that the market is a little saturated with Personal Trainers who all hold the same qualification.
 Although this has elevated the standards within the industry, it does mean that there’s more room to stand out if you’re willing to work for it!

-Specialising your knowledge-base is a great way for you to be the difference a client is looking for.
-Let’s look at the ways you can boost your PT career by making your skills appealing to a wider audience.
+Specialising your knowledge is an excellent way for you to be the difference a client is looking for.
+Let’s look at how you can boost your PT career by making your skills appealing to a broader audience.

 Health and fitness often sees many trends come and go – identifying them and offering certain skills to your clients will help put you ahead of other PTs who are behind the wave.

-Looking to what clients want, rather than what skills you possess, could really help you stand out.
+Looking at what clients want, rather than what skills you possess, could help you stand out.
 Identify what people are looking for, and develop your skills accordingly.
 Short CPD courses are a cost and time effective way of achieving success!

-It’s no secret that success is often borne from passion – if you love what you do, you’ll do better, and enjoy it too.
-You need to love health and helping people to be a great PT, but if you want to be even better, you’ll need to find that extra skill that’ll boost your success.
+It’s no secret that success is often born from passion – if you love what you do, you’ll do better and enjoy it too.
+You need to love health and helping people to be a great PT, but if you want to be even better, you’ll need to find that extra skill to boost your success.
 If you’re interested in rehabilitation and recovery, why not explore a sports massage qualification?
-Not only will you improve your earning potential, you’ll be pursuing an extra skill which will lead to greater job satisfaction – win!
+Not only will you improve your earning potential, but you’ll also be pursuing an extra skill that will lead to greater job satisfaction – win!

-Over promising and under delivering can be a sure-fire way to devalue yourself, and word can spread quickly to other potential clients; this can damage your reputation and steer people towards your competitors.
-Promise a little, and give a lot, that way you’re always surpassing expectations and increasing your perceived value!
+Over-promising and under-delivering can be a sure-fire way to devalue yourself.
+Word can spread quickly to other potential clients; this can damage your reputation and steer people towards your competitors.
+Promise a little, and give a lot; that way, you’re consistently surpassing expectations and increasing your perceived value!

-Harnessing additional disciplines will set you up as a sought after personal trainer, rather one who’s competing with PTs of a similar standard.
-Finding ways of adding value to your clients, and working towards that will help you achieve and deliver more.
+Harnessing additional disciplines will set you up as a sought after Personal trainer, rather than one who’s competing with PTs of a similar standard.
+Finding ways of adding value to your clients and working towards that will help you achieve and deliver more.